 After that, if you want to continue therapy, we will set a next appointment.
 The frequency of the appointments (e.g. weekly, every other week, monthly…) will depend on your particular needs but will be flexible to accomodate other personal factors (e.g. work schedule, monthly budget…).

 After a few initial sessions we will set some goals to work on and will start deciding the best way to achieve them.
 This often means working between sessions on your own, in order to apply what has been discussed in therapy.
 Therapy ends when the main therapeutical goals have been achieved.

 How long is the appointment and how much does it cost?

 Appointments are 1 hour long.
 Since fees may vary you can inquire about them here.

 Where is your office?

-My office is situated in Ángel Guimerá 47-1, which is very close to the city center.
-Parking on the street can be tricky depending on the time of the day, but there are some parkings around.
-If coming by subway, use the stop ‘Angel Guimerá’ and then use the exit in C/Palleter since it will be closer.
+My office is situated in Conde Altea 55, which is very close to the city center.
+Parking on the street can be tricky depending on the time of the day, but there is ‘blue zone’ parking at the end of the street and there are parkings around.
+If coming by subway, use the stops ‘Colón’ or ‘Alameda’.